 On all trail building mornings, please meet at the US Forest Service Station in Hathaway Pines at 8:30 am.
-After a brief safety orientation by Jeffery Hilson, our Stanislaus Forest Service Trail Manager, we will car pool to the section of trail we will build that day.
+After a brief safety orientation by Evan Watson, our Stanislaus Forest Service Trail Manager, we will car pool to the section of trail we will build that day.
 Since it often gets warm as the morning progresses, please bring layers, gloves, hat, sunscreen, bug repellent, and water.
 Long pants are suggested as we encounter Poison Oak on occasion.
 If you have a favorite garden tool like loppers, bring those, but we will have tools for everyone.
 Folks from eight to eighty-eight are invited; children should have adult supervision.
-We always wrap up by noon, often a bit earlier than noon.
+We always wrap up by 11:30am, sometimes a bit earlier.
 If you have another obligation that day, feel free to depart sooner as needed.

 Thank you to all of our trail building volunteers for their ongoing commitment and dedication to the Arnold Rim Trail!

-Mark your calendars now for the 2018 Trail Building Mornings, the 3rd Saturday, May through October.
+Please mark your calendars now for Trail Building Mornings, the 3rd Saturday of each month, May through October.

 Send questions to firstname.lastname@example.org